 This section studies what should be done at test time for the different methods. \cref{fig:numsteps} illustrates how the excess risk evolves when running gradient descent over the head parameters $w$, for the methods trained in \cref{sec:experiments}.
 For all results, gradient descent is run with step size $0.01$, which is actually smaller than the $\alpha$ used while training FO-ANIL.

-Keeping the step size equal to $\alpha$ leads to optimisation complications when running gradient descent: the objective loss diverges, since the step size is chosen too large.
+Keeping the step size equal to $\alpha$ leads to optimization complications when running gradient descent: the objective loss diverges, since the step size is chosen too large.
 This divergence is due to the fact that FO-ANIL chooses a large scale $B_t$ while training: this ensures a quick adaptation after a single gradient step but also leads to divergence of gradient descent after many steps.

 The excess risk first decreases for all the methods while running gradient descent.
 However, after some critical threshold, it increases again for all methods except the Oracle.
 It is due to the fact that at some point in the task adaptation, the methods start overfitting the noise using components along the orthogonal complement of the ground-truth space.
-Even though the representation learnt by FO-ANIL is nearly rank-deficient, it is still full rank.
+Even though the representation learned by FO-ANIL is nearly rank-deficient, it is still full rank.
 As can be seen in the difference between FO-ANIL and Oracle, this tiny difference between rank-deficient and full rank actually leads to a huge performance gap when running gradient descent until convergence.

-Additionally, \cref{fig:numsteps} nicely illustrates how early stopping plays some regularising role here.
-Overall, this suggests it is far from obvious how the methods should adapt at test time, despite having learnt a good representation.
+Additionally, \cref{fig:numsteps} nicely illustrates how early stopping plays some regularizing role here.
+Overall, this suggests it is far from obvious how the methods should adapt at test time, despite having learned a good representation.

-\subsubsection{Impact of noise and number of samples in inner updates}
+\subsection{Impact of noise and number of samples in inner updates}

 In this section, we run additional experiments to illustrate the impact of label noise and the number of samples on the decay of the orthogonal complement of the ground-truth subspace.
 The experimental setup is the same as~\cref{sec:experiments} for FO-ANIL with finite tasks, except for the changes in the number of samples per task and the variance of label noise.